Last published:Aug 05, 2021

 Having appendicitis can be painful and worrying.
 You'll probably need an operation.
 But most people recover completely and don't have any problems afterwards.

-We've brought together the best and most up-to-date research about appendicitis to see what treatments work.
 You can use our information to talk to your doctor and decide which treatments are best for you.

 What is appendicitis?